 When operating on a non-primary 20 MHz channel, the non-AP STA shall not use EDCA to gain medium access.
 The non-AP STA shall transmit only in response to a received trigger frame that allocates RUs within the non-AP STA’s operating channel.
 The non-AP STA operating on non-primary channel follows the carrier sensing requirements for UL MU operation (27.5.2.4).

-Since non-AP STA operating on non-primary channel is not required to perform carrier sensing on primary 20 MHz channel, it cannot set NAV based on frames transmitted on primary channel.
-Therefore, the non-AP STAs operating on non-primary channel mainly rely on AP’s for protection of its transmissions.
-AP should transmit MU-RTS and CTS before DL and UL transmissions.
+Note: since non-AP STA operating on non-primary channel is not required to perform carrier sensing on primary 20 MHz channel, it cannot set NAV based on frames transmitted on primary channel.
+Therefore, the non-AP STAs operating on non-primary channel mainly rely on AP for protection of its transmissions.
+However, the STA’s NAV may be set based on frames received on its operating channel.

-When transmitting a CTS in response to a received MU-RTS frame from the AP, the non-AP STA shall transmit the CTS on its operating channel.

 When an HE AP transmits frames to a non-AP STA on non-primary channel, it shall use either non-HT duplicate PPDU or HE MU PPDU.
-When transmitting in HE MU PPDU format to a non-AP STAs on non-primary 20 MHz, the AP shall always transmit the preamble on the primary 20 MHz even if there is no STA allocated on the primary 20 MHz.
+When transmitting in HE MU PPDU format to a non-AP STAs on non-primary 20 MHz, the AP shall always transmit the preamble on the primary 20 MHz even if there is no STA allocated on the primary 20 MHz channel.
 The AP may transmit dummy bits in the data field in the RU that corresponds to the primary 20 MHz using an unallocated AID.

 27.16.3 Non-primary Channel Operation Timeout